jessicapeng/Poker-Game/README.md

 • Onepair— Two cards of thesamevalue,for example two queens.
 Payout:1

-• Twopairs— Two pairs,forexampletwoqueensandtwo5’s.Payout:2
+• Twopairs— Two pairs,forexampletwoqueensandtwo5’s.
+Payout:2

 • Threeofakind— Three cards of thesame value,for example three queens.
 Payout: 3

 • Straight— Fivecardswithconsecutivevalues,notnecessarilyofthesamesuit, such as 4, 5, 6, 7, and 8.
 The ace can either precede a 2 or follow a king.
 Payout: 4

-• Flush— Fivecards,notnecessarilyinorder,ofthesamesuit.Payout:5
+• Flush— Fivecards,notnecessarilyinorder,ofthesamesuit.
+Payout:5

-• FullHouse— Threeofakindandapair,forexamplethreequeensandtwo5’s.Payout: 6
+• FullHouse— Threeofakindandapair,forexamplethreequeensandtwo5’s.
+Payout: 6

-• FourofaKind— Fourcardsofthesamevalue,suchasfourqueens.Payout:25
+• FourofaKind— Fourcardsofthesamevalue,suchasfourqueens.
+Payout:25

 • StraightFlush— Astraightandaflush:Fivecardswithconsecutivevaluesof the same suit.
 Payout: 50